puppetlabs/puppetdb/docker/README.md

 ## Analytics Data Collection

  The puppetdb container collects usage data.
 This is disabled by default.
-You can enable it by passing `--env PUPPERWARE_DISABLE_ANALYTICS=false` to your `docker run` command.
+You can enable it by passing `--env PUPPERWARE_ANALYTICS_ENABLED=true` to your `docker run` command.

 ### What data is collected?